ibm-cloud-docs/vpc/bare_metal_server_manage.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Managing bare metal servers - draft
+# Managing bare metal servers
 {: #managing-bare-metal-servers}

 You can view your bare metal servers and perform lifecycle operations including reboot, stop, and start.
 When you finish using the bare metal server, you can delete it.